millicast/millicast-sdk/README.md

 ## Documentation

-The [Documentation](https://docs.optiview.dolby.com/millicast/) provides an overview of the Dolby Millicast services.
-This includes a [Getting Started](https://docs.optiview.dolby.com/millicast/getting-started/) guide as a quick start.
+The [Documentation](https://optiview.dolby.com/docs/millicast/) provides an overview of the Dolby OptiView streaming services.
+This includes a [Getting Started](https://optiview.dolby.com/docs/millicast/getting-started/) guide as a quick start.

 The [SDK Documentation](https://millicast.github.io/millicast-sdk/) details the Modules, Classes, and APIs you can use during development.